ozaydinb/EasyTweet/README.md

 # EasyTweet
-EasyTweet chrome extension that allows you tweet selected text press 't'
+EasyTweet chrome extension that allows you to tweet selected text press 't'